 While Cambridge interviews 90% of the candidates, at Oxford it’s just 30%.
 The decision is made based on your GCSEs and BMAT, with equal weighting given.

 This means incredible GCSE results can make up for an average BMAT score and vice versa.

-Not all sections of the BMAT are equally weighted; in 2020 section 1 and 2 were both weighted at 40% each.
-Section 3 was weighted at 20% in 2020.
-Double weighting is given to your quality of content score compared to the quality of English in Section 3.
+Not all sections of the BMAT are equally weighted – in 2020, Section 1 and 2 were both weighted at 40% each while Section 3 was weighted at 20%.
+Double weighting is given to your Quality of Content score compared to the Quality of English in Section 3.